DanielXavierJob/DanielXavierJob/README.md

 - 🧠 21 years
 - 👣 7 years programmer's
 - 👨‍🎓 Studying Bachelor of Computer Science
-- 🏆 Working at the multi-national Montenegro Contabilidade and PratiGO - ES
+- 🏆 Working at the multi-national Montenegro Contabilidade
 - 🌱 15 certificates
   - 1 from course participation in Harvard University
   - 1 from Udemy